 Getting hacked is one of the phases of internet life that has affected millions of people around the globe.

 Even if you have the world’s best antivirus, spyware or firewall installed in your system, it still does not provide 100% security.
 You can add more to make your cyber life secure.
-Below are some details, tricks and tips to make your system safer from stealer and hackers.
+Below are some details, methods and tips to make your system safer from stealer and hackers.

 Always Install Windows In a different directory